-- 1. Update all the interpretive and directional signage and replace as needed - 2.
-Conduct an annual inspection to evaluate the long-term stability of the suspension bridges - 3.
-Consider conducting a hydrological study - a.
-If completed, detail any needed stormwater control structures in the proposed stormwater management plan - 4.
-Form a stormwater management plan for the loop drive and boundary that fully addresses erosion issues
+- 1. Evaluate, repair, and replace footbridges as needed - 2.
+Update all the interpretive and directional signage and replace as needed - 3.
+Conduct annual inspection to evaluate the suspension bridges - 4.
+Conduct a hydrological study - 5.
+Detail engineering recommendations in a stormwater management plan